fjulian79/wd-broker/doc/ConfigurationFile.md

 Defines the hardware watchdog timeout in seconds.
 This is the time the watchdog will wait before triggering a system reset if a missing client heartbeat is detected.

+### timeout_hook_path
+`timeout_hook_path = /usr/local/bin/wd-broker-timeout-hook`
+* Default: none

+Optional path to a timeout hook.
+If set, the hook will be executed by wd-broker in case of a client heartbeat timeout, after all internal actions have been performed and the system is expected to reboot.
+Its purpose is to give the user a chance to initiate a graceful shutdown, e.g. bring hardware to a safe state, unmount filesystems (if possible, see below), or send critical notifications to other devices or systems. **IT IS NOT INTENDED TO BE USED AS REBOOT PREVENTION MECHANISM!**

+The hook (script or binary) must be owned by the wd-broker service user and must not be writable by group or others.
+Permissions 0700 are recommended.
+These requirements are checked twice: first when the daemon starts, and again before executing the hook in case of a timeout.
+If they are not met when the daemon starts, it will refuse to start and print an error message.
+If they are not met when the timeout occurs, the hook will not be executed.

+**WARNING**: The hook cannot be run as root, because the daemon drops privileges to the service user after initialization.
+This means that the hook must not require root privileges to perform its tasks.
+If it does, it will fail to execute.
+The user has to carefully decide which privileges are given to the service user and which are not.
+If the service user gets too many privileges, it can lead to security issues.
+If it gets too few privileges, the hook may not be able to perform its tasks.
+So it comes down to a trade-off between safety and security and the sweet spot depends on the specific use case and/or system design.
+However, the hook is an offer to the user to increase safety, it may be helpful, or it may not.

 ### strict_clients
 `strict_clients=true|false`
 * Default: `false`